stuartellis/terraform-aws-backend/README.md

 These templates can be adapted to support larger numbers of AWS accounts.

 The *org_prefix* should be a short string that uniquely identifies the current organization.
 S3 bucket names must be globally unique across all AWS customers, so we must prefix the name of each bucket with a string that is unique to our accounts.
-AWS tags should be namespaced.
+We also use the *org_prefix* to namespace AWS tags.

 ## Setting Up Ansible